Hi, I’m Ailsa!

 A year or so later, I went to the doctor again with what I thought was a UTI.
 Months later my symptoms were still lingering.
 After many tests and ineffective rounds of antibiotics, I was eventually diagnosed with something called Interstitial Cystitis (IC).
 IC is a painful and extremely disruptive condition, which I was told I would have to live with for the rest of my life.
 This is when I first sought the advice of a Nutritionist.
 It was a long and very emotional process, but by using detailed dietary changes, supplements, and lifestyle modifications I was able to slowly regain balance in my body.
 I feel extremely fortunate to say I no longer have the symptoms associated with IC and I feel this was actually an inaccurate diagnosis that was given for the lack of a better medical explanation.

-Time went on and I decided to pursue my Master’s degree in Nutrition and make a career out of this passion.
-I began the program while still working full time, under more stress than ever, and I once again had some health concerns arise.
+Time went on and I decided to go back to school to study nutrition and make a career out of this passion.
+I began my graduate program while still working full time, under more stress than ever, and I once again had some health concerns arise.
+(Yep, stress will do that!)
 Hormonal testing revealed I had an extreme case of hypothyroidism and Hashimoto’s Thyroiditis.
 Hashimoto’s is an autoimmune disease where the body attacks it’s own thyroid cells, eventually causing hypothyroidism and a lack of thyroid hormones.
 This is pretty major since thyroid hormones affect every cell in your body!
 My hormone levels were so distorted the doctor said she couldn’t believe I was even able to get out of bed in the morning.
 It felt ironic that I was learning how to help others find better health and manage chronic disease, but I now had to focus on myself first.
 I dove into thyroid related research and became my own guinea pig for nutritional healing.

 Once again I started to tinker with my diet and explore deeper whole-body issues.
 I had to address Candida overgrowth, Leaky Gut Syndrome, Vitamin D deficiency, Adrenal Fatigue, stress reduction, and several other issues in order to give my body the support it truly needed.
 I also totally eliminated dairy and reduced my intake of grains and added sugars.
 I stuck to whole foods, avoided packaged ones, and became more conscious about food quality.
 I also utilized necessary supplements, accepted the help of some Western medicine, and made more of an effort to reduce stress.
 Using this integrative approach, I have been able to successfully halt the autoimmune attack within my body and find a place of stability with my thyroid condition.